+You believe in making things simple so they are useful and understandable.
 You have a unique gift of reducing the number of steps required for almost any task.
 You constantly look for ways of simplifying.
 For you, life is better when it’s simple and uncluttered.
 If you can simplify something and help the world, you will.

 You are one of the people that makes everyone else’s life easier.
 You break things down to their essence, which allows others to understand each other better and see things from the same perspective.
 You are constantly looking for ways to simplify, from recipes you’re making at home to business system you’re implementing at work.
 You feel successful when you eliminate complexity and remove unnecessary steps.